A giant for Spain and Real Madrid, defender Sergio Ramos celebrates his birthday on Saturday.

 • An aficionado of body art, he has four tattoos on his fingers – the numbers 35, 32, 19 and 90+.
 The first two denote his first two squad numbers with Sevilla; 19 is the number he wore when first capped by Spain; and 90+ represents his stoppage-time equaliser against Atlético, when Madrid went on to lift their 10th European Cup in 2014.

 • Also loves horses and owns a stud farm in his native Andalusia, where he likes to "switch off and enjoy" himself.
-One of his animals, Silencio de Ramos, was proclaimed Andalusian Champion 2016.
+One of his animals, Silencio de Ramos, was proclaimed Andalusian Champion 2016; another, Yecutan SR4, was a world champion in 2018.

-• Has three sons: Sergio, Marco and Alejandro.
+• Has three sons: Sergio, Marco and Alejandro; he got engaged to their mother, television presenter Pilar Rubio, in 2018.

 What he says